josepcrespo/tenejob-laravel-api/readme.md

 ----------

-### Read the API documentation
+### Read the _API_ documentation

-Read the API documentation through the Swagger web interface at:
+Read the _API_ documentation through the _Swagger Web Interface_ at:

 `http://localhost/api/docs`

 ----------

-### Maildev or Mailtrap email server
+### _Maildev_ or _Mailtrap_ email server

 If you want to use the "forgot password" feature…

-On your local development environment with Laradock:
+On your local development environment with _Laradock_:
-the email with the link to restore your password will be sent to MailDev (a local mail server for local development).
-You can easely access the web interface at:
+the email with the link to restore your password will be sent to _MailDev_ (a local mail server for local development).
+You can easily access the web interface at:

 `http://localhost:1080/`

-On the Heroku App testing page: the email with the link to restore your password will be sent to Mailtrap Heroku Add-on (a local mail server for testing purposes).
-You can easely access the web interface at:
+On the _Heroku_ instance environment: the email with the link to restore your password will be sent to _Mailtrap Heroku Add-on_ (a local mail server for testing purposes).
+You can easily access the web interface at:

 `https://heroku.mailtrap.io/inboxes/520364/messages`